 12

-The spa is known as the Pearl of Ardennes and is considered to be a beautiful Belgian town which is situated in the wooded valley in the middle of the beautiful undulating hills and a number of springs and rivers.
-A number of visitors especially visit this place to fetch a true spa experience where they get to enjoy hours of blissful rejuvenation at the geysers, hot swimming pools, water cannons, bubble seats and much more.
-The water at the Thermes de Spa comes directly from the Clementine spring.
-This water is full of minerals which are considered to be good for cleansing the skin.
+The beautiful town of Spa, famous as the Pearl of Ardennes, is one of the most beautiful towns in Belgium to visit.
+The aptly-named town lies in a wooded valley in the middle of the beautiful undulating hills and is home to many natural mineral springs.
+Many visitors visit this place, especially for a fetching and authentic spa experience.
+Here, you can get to enjoy hours of blissful rejuvenation at the geysers, hot swimming pools, water cannons, and bubble seats.
+One of the most famous spas here is the Thermes de Spa, whose water comes directly from the local Clementine spring.
+This water is full of minerals considered to be good for cleansing the skin.